Kononenko-K/IN12-STM32-Nixie-Clock/README.md

 ## License

-- The **Software** and **Firmware** in this project are licensed under the [MIT License](/Firmware/LICENSE), with the exception of portions of the firmware code that are copyrighted by STMicroelectronics; such portions are subject to the original licensing terms provided by STMicroelectronics.
+- The **Firmware** in this project is licensed under the [MIT License](/Firmware/LICENSE), with the exception of portions of the firmware code that are copyrighted by STMicroelectronics; such portions are subject to the original licensing terms provided by STMicroelectronics.
 - The **Hardware** in this project is licensed under the [CERN Open Hardware Licence Permissive (CERN OHL-P)](/Hardware/LICENSE).